mvexel/osm-meet-your-mappers/docs/ci-deploy.md

 - `DEPLOY_DIR`: directory containing the Git checkout on the host.
 - `DEPLOY_BRANCH` (optional, defaults to `main`): branch to deploy.

-It performs `git fetch`, switches to the branch, pulls fast-forward only, then runs:
+It removes any untracked `scripts/deploy.sh` dropped by CI, performs a fast-forward-only update of the deployment branch, then runs:
 ```bash
 docker compose --profile production pull
 docker compose --profile production up -d